Or at least, questions you might ask if you come by this site!

 What got you started playing Skyrim?

 I didn’t play it when the game originally came out.
-I do not have a history of being a console gamer in general, so that kept me from playing it when it was originally released.
-Up till recently, I’ve preferred to play games on my mobile devices, or casual games on my computer.
+Prior to 2021 I didn’t have a history of being a console gamer, so I didn’t play it when it was originally released.
+Up till 2021, I preferred to play games on my mobile devices, or casual games on my computer.

 But in 2021, my housemate gave me a Nintendo Switch as a present!
 Which finally gave me the opportunity to play Skyrim for myself.